Unidata/netcdf-c/docs/auth.md

 4. URS sends a redirect (with authorization information) to send the client back to the SOI to actually obtain the data.

-It turns out that libcurl uses the password in the `.daprc` file (or from the url) only for the initial connection.
-This causes problems because the redirected connection is the one that actually requires the password.
+It turns out that libcurl, by default, uses the password in the `.daprc` file (or from the url) for all connections that request a password.
+This causes problems because only the the specific redirected connection is the one that actually requires the password.
 This is where the `.netrc` file comes in.
 Libcurl will use `.netrc` for the redirected connection.
-It is possible to cause libcurl to use the `.daprc` password always, but this introduces a security hole because it may send the initial user+pwd to the redirection site.
+It is possible to cause libcurl to use the `.daprc` password always, but this introduces a security hole because it may send the initial user+pwd to every server in the redirection chain.
-In summary, if you are using redirection, then you must create a `.netrc` file to hold the password for the site to which the redirection is sent.
+In summary, if you are using redirection, then you are ''strongly'' encouraged to create a `.netrc` file to hold the password for the site to which the redirection is sent.

 The format of this `.netrc` file will contain lines that typically look like this.